Luang Por

 Luang por (หลวงพ่อ; RTGS: luang pho, [lǔəŋpʰɔ̂ː]; ຫຼວງ ພໍ່) means "venerable father" and is used as a title for respected senior Buddhist monastics.
 Luang is a Thai word meaning "royal" or "venerable".
 It is used in both family context and to express respect for monastics.
 Por is the Thai word for "father".
 It is used in both family context and in venerations.
 For instance, Luang Por Ajahn Chah was a well-known and widely respected monk.
 In his middle and older years as respect for him grew, people sometimes referred to him simply as "Luang Por".
 It is more common to see the word spelled 'Luang Phor' these days.

-Although "Luang Por" is the most common form of reference, there are various other terms used to speak of or to a Monk, such as "Luang Pi Luang Phu Luang Dta" This can also be seen in the example given above ("Luang Por Chah") this Monk was also called alternatively "Luang Phu Chah", especially as he got older.
+Although "Luang Por" is the most common form of reference, there are various other terms used to speak of or to a Monk, such as "Luang Pi”, “Luang Phu”, or “Luang Dta".
+This can also be seen in the example given above ("Luang Por Chah") this Monk was also called alternatively "Luang Phu Chah", especially as he got older.
 To know how to refer to a person judging by their age requires spending time with Thai people in order to develop a subtle feel for the situation and know which title each person should have in relation to yourself, as Ajarn Spencer Littlewood explains in his E-zine, 'Buddha Magic';